zingdevlimited/studio-flow-actions/README.md

 1. Download the latest Flow Definition of every Studio Flow referenced in the **Studio Configuration**
 2. Commit the updated definitions to the configured JSON file paths
+3. If **SAVE_DIAGRAMS_TO_PATH** is set, SVG files of Studio Flow diagrams (rendered by MermaidJS) will be saved to the specified directory
-3. Opens a Pull Request with these changes
+4. Opens a Pull Request with these changes.
+The PR body will render a preview of the changes if possible

 This is used to avoid common merge and overwrite issues when developers work with Studio Flow simultaneously.
 It also discourages updating the Flow Definitions outside of the Studio editor.